 For years, wolves on Isle Royale suffered from inbreeding.
 The population became small, and new wolves rarely arrived because ice bridges formed less often.
 Spinal deformities appeared, and pups died young.
 This genetic crisis showed that predators need more than prey to survive.
 They need connections to the outside world.

 In recent years, scientists introduced new wolves to the island.
 This decision sparked debate but aimed to restore genetic health.
-In real terms, early results showed mixed success.
+Yet the experiment taught a powerful lesson.
+Still, early results showed mixed success.
 Some new wolves established territories, while others died or left.
-Because of that, yet the experiment taught a powerful lesson.
-That's why conservation is not only about numbers.
-It is about genes, choices, and time It's one of those things that adds up..
+In practice, conservation is not only about numbers.
+It is about genes, choices, and time Nothing fancy..

 A worksheet can include a pedigree chart or a genetic diversity index.
 These tools help students see how traits pass through generations and why isolation can be deadly.